 weighing factor Grade per test unrounded Grade per test correct is incorrect is

 20% 6.32 6.3 1.26 1.3

 80% 5.58 5.6 4.48 4.5

-5.74 5.8
+· 5.74 5.8

-5.7 5.8
+final grade: 5.7 5.8

-- 3. If the examination is assessed on the basis of more than one test, no final grade for the examination will be calculated if one of the test grades is lower than a 5.5.
-In that case the student has failed the examination.
-Tests that can be taken only once per academic year, most likely practical tests such as case reports and team assignments, are exempted from this rule. - In case the course manual for a particular course holds additional or other rules to those stated under paragraph 2 and 3, 4 these rules are only valid if published at least two months ahead of the date of a test and under written approval of the Examination Board.
-If these latter provisos are not met the default rules under paragraph 2 and 3 continue to apply.
-5. - For the establishing of grades for a multiple-choice test the following principles apply: - a.
-No wrong answers in the test counts as a 10.0.
+- 3. If the examination of a course is assessed on the basis of more than one test, no final grade for the examination will be calculated if one of the test grades is lower than a 5.5.
+Tests that can be taken only once per academic year, most likely practical exercises, presentations, participation performance and team or individual assignments, are exempted from this rule. - 4.
+In case the course manual for a particular course holds additional or other rules to those stated under paragraph 2 and 3, these rules are only valid if published at least two months ahead of the date of a test and under written approval of the Examination Board.
+If these latter provisos are not met the default rules under paragraph 2 and 3 continue to apply. - 5.
+For the establishing of grades for a multiple-choice test the following principles apply: - a.
+No wrong answers in the test counts as a 10.0. - b.

-b.
 All questions incorrect up to and including the number of correct answers that correspond with the random guessing counts as a 0.0 This means that the '0.0' amounts to: (the number of multiple-choice questions)/(the number of response alternatives).
-For instance 40 questions and 4 response possibilities: 40 / 4 = 10: 10 answers correct counts as a 0.0.
+For instance 40 questions and 4 response possibilities: 40 / 4 = 10: 10 answers correct counts as a 0.0. - c.
 Each question has equal weight.
-The weight per correct answer above the random selection then is in case of for example 40 four choice questions: 30 (40 - 10) questions make the difference between a 0.0 and a 10.0 (so 10 points): so, each question is worth 10/30 = 1/3 points.
+The weight per correct answer above the random selection then is in case of for example 40 four choice questions: 30 (40 10) questions make the difference between a 0.0 and a 10.0 (so 10 points): so, each question is worth 10 / 30 = 1/3 points. - d.
 The standard cut score for pass/fail is set on 5.5.
-In case of for example 40 four choice questions the cut score is at 27 d. correct answers, rounded off (10 + 5.5/0.33).
+In case of for example 40 four choice questions the cut score is at 27 correct answers, rounded off (10 + 5.5 / 0.33).
 The grade will be a 5.7.

 If an examiner concludes that a multiple-choice question is incorrect after the examination, this question should be dropped.
 Consequently, the multiple-choice test will have fewer questions and this can affect the cut score of the examination as well as the weight of each good answer in the grade of a student.
+Examination questions can only be dropped with the approval of the Examination Board.

-Only if the exam question in itself is correct but has more than one correct answer, it remains part of the MC-test.
-If all answers to a question are considered correct, it does not assess anything i.e. has no value, and will therefore not count as part of the examination and should be removed.
+If the multiple-choice question in itself is correct but has more correct answers, it remains part of the multiple-choice test unless all answers are considered correct: in that case the multiple-choice question does not assess anything i.e. has no value, and will therefore not count as part of the examination and should be removed with the approval of the Examination Board.

-- .
-Examiners may only derogate from these instructions with the approval of the Examination Board. - Examination results are registered centrally by the Department for Exam Administration RSM Erasmus University.
-In derogation from the previous paragraphs of this article, results of examinations and tests taken in the context of an 7. - international exchange are established under the authority and responsibility of the foreign university.
+Examiners may only derogate from these instructions with the approval of the Examination Board.

+- Examination results are registered by the Student Administration Erasmus University (Team Study Progress & Diploma Administration - RSM). - 7.
+In derogation from the previous paragraphs of this article, results of examinations and tests taken in the context of an international exchange are established under the authority and responsibility of the foreign university.